mwcooley99/concert-finder/README.md

 # ETL Spotify and Songkick
 ## Description
-I used the Spotify and Songkick APIs to get my favorite tracks and get information about their upcoming shows.
-I created a MySQL database, transformed the data and loaded it into my db.
+Uses the Spotify and Songkick APIs to favorite tracks and information about their upcoming shows.
+This information is stored into a MySQL database.

 ## Extract
 ### Spotify
-For the Spotify API I used the spotipy module.
-I used the module to get my 50 most popular tracks.
-They came in the json format found here: [link](https://developer.spotify.com/documentation/web-api/reference/tracks/get-track/).
+Uses the spotipy module.
+Pulls the user's 50 favorite tracks in the json format found here: [link](https://developer.spotify.com/documentation/web-api/reference/tracks/get-track/).
 ### Songkick
-For the Songkick API I made requets for Artists and Events.
-The urls used can be found here:
+Pulls from SongKick's Artist and Events APIs:
 #### Find an Artist:
 - https://api.songkick.com/api/3.0/search/artists.json?apikey={your_api_key}&query={artist_name}
 ```javascript